-In November 2018, the law in the United Kingdom was changed to allow specialist doctors to legally issue prescriptions for cannabis-based medicines when they agree that their patients could benefit from it as a treatment.
+In November 2018, the law in the United Kingdom was changed to allow doctors who are on the General Medical Council’s specialist register to legally issue prescriptions for cannabis-based medicines when they agree that their patients could benefit from it as a treatment.

 For the majority of people in the UK, the only way to access cannabis is through a private prescription.
 In order to be eligible, a patient will need to have a qualifying condition and usually will need to have tried two previous prescription medications or treatments for their condition.

 Finding a medical cannabis clinic in the UK